Book 11

 A) Answer these questions:

-4. Why did Mr Harris want to give a big party?
+1. Why did Mr Harris think a big party would be easier?

 B) Which words in the story mean the opposite of: